NEUBIAS/training-resources/courses/2024_07_IDIP-Heidelberg_skimage_napari_beginners.md

 ## Prerequisites

-* You should know all the topics mentioned in the **Learn the Basics** section of the [Learn Python](https://www.learnpython.org/en/Welcome) website (you may skip "Classes and Objects" and "Modules and Packages").
+* Ideally, you should know all the topics mentioned in the **Learn the Basics** section of the [Learn Python](https://www.learnpython.org/en/Welcome) website (you may skip "Classes and Objects" and "Modules and Packages").
-* Please practice running code in a Jupyter Notebook.
+* If you have time, please practice running code in a Jupyter Notebook.
 You can follow this [guide](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb).

 ### IT Setup